google-research/tensorflow_constrained_optimization/README.md

         contains the `LagrangianOptimizerV1` and `LagrangianOptimizerV2`
         implementations, which are constrained optimizers implementing the Lagrangian approach discussed above (with additive updates to the Lagrange multipliers).
-You should use these optimizer for problems *without* proxy constraints.
-It may also work well on problems *with* proxy constraints, but we recommend using a proxy-Lagrangian optimizer, instead.
+You recommend these optimizers for problems *without* proxy constraints.
+They may also work well on problems *with* proxy constraints, but we recommend using a proxy-Lagrangian optimizer, instead.

-        These optimizers is most similar to Algorithm 3 in Appendix C.3 of [CoJiSr19], which is discussed in Section 3.
+        These optimizers are most similar to Algorithm 3 in Appendix C.3 of [CoJiSr19], which is discussed in Section 3.
 The two differences are that they use proxy constraints (if they're provided) in the update of the model parameters, and use wrapped `Optimizer`s, instead of SGD, for